The 16 Types of Business Meetings (and Why They Matter)

 Expected Participation Profile

 These meetings involve anyone who may have information that helps the group find a solution and anyone who will need to implement the solution.
 Depending on the urgency of the situation, the meeting will be led by the person in charge (the responsible leader) or a facilitator.
 Everyone present is expected to collaborate actively, answering all questions and diligently offering assistance.
-Tight working relationships can help these meetings go more easily, and participants that establish trust can put more energy into finding solutions since they worry less about blame and personal repercussions.
+Tight working relationships can help these meetings go more easily, and participants who establish trust can put more energy into finding solutions since they worry less about blame and personal repercussions.
 That said, these meetings need the participation of the people with the best expertise, and these people may not know each other well.
 When this happens, the meeting leader should put extra effort into creating safety in the group if they want everyone’s best effort.

 Meeting Format

 Problem solving meetings begin with a situation analysis (what happened, what resources do we have), then a review of options.
 After the team discusses and selects an option, they create an action plan.
-We’ve all seen the shortest version of this meeting in movies, when the police gather outside of the building full of hostages and collaborate to create their plan.
+We’ve all seen the shortest version of this meeting in movies when the police gather outside of the building full of hostages and collaborate to create their plan.
 Problem solving meetings follow this basic structure, which can be heavily ritualized in first responder and other teams devoted to quickly solving problems.
 These strict governing procedures get looser when problems aren’t so urgent, but the basic pattern remains.

 In a problem solving meeting, the ugly surprise already happened.
 Now the team welcomes serendipity, hoping a brilliant solution will emerge.